hyperspy/hyperspy/docs/users/eelslab_tutorials.rst

     s.plot_lev()

-As you can observe, there are clearly just four principal components.
+As you can observe, there are just four principal components.

 To plot the principal components: